automationbrew/autobrew-powershell/docs/breaking-defined.md

 ### CommandDeprecationAttribute

-This attirbute should be used when deprecating an alias or command.
+This attributes should be used when deprecating an alias or command.

 #### There is a replacement